Sultech/simple-taskbar/README.md

 ### Start Menu Options

-- Recommended applications can be based on frequently used apps, excluding apps already pinned to the Start Menu or taskbar.
+- Recommended applications can be based on frequently used apps, excluding apps already pinned to the Start Menu or taskbar or Dock.
 - Open the Start Menu directly in All Apps.
 - Show an account profile picture.
 - Use an optional footer power menu with available Suspend, Restart, Power Off,